A General Class of Throughput Optimal Routing Policies in Multi-hop Wireless Networks: -policy and the Design for Throughput Optimality

+Figure~\ref{fig:LyapStructure} illustrates routing decision cones $D_f(R)$ and the associated quadratic function $L(\cdot,R)$ for the network of Example~\ref{Net4nodesGen}.
 As shown in Fig. \ref{fig:LyapStructure}, $f$-policy groups the queues based on their backlogs consistent with the cone in which the backlog state lies.
 Given such a grouping, the Lyapunov function is constructed by considering the sum of quadratic group backlogs.
 For instance, in the central cone, $13$, where all nodes belong to the same ranking class, the Lyapunov function is nothing but the squared sum of all queue backlogs.
 It is clear that the Lyapunov drift in this case is the same (and negative from Theorem \ref{fpolicyopt}) for all non-idling routing policies.
-This property allows a routing policy to potentially deviate from backpressure decisions in order to arrive at a better delay performance while still ensuring the throughput optimality.
+This property allows a routing policy to potentially deviate from backpressure decisions while still ensuring the throughput optimality.
 However, when one of the queues becomes relatively large in comparison to the other nodes' backlogs, the backlog vector falls in one of the cones $2$, $6$, or $10$, in which the node with large backlog is in a separate ranking class.
 The Lyapunov function over each of these cones is the squared queue backlog of the node with large backlog plus the squared sum of other queue backlogs.
 Hence, in cones $2$, $6$, or $10$, the negative expected drift is ensured only when packets are routed away from the node with disportionately large backlog.
 Similarly one can analyze the behavior of the Lyapunov function in the remaining cones.